Coronavirus: Cruise ships searching for ports as anti-virus controls widen

 Cruise ships filled with passengers confronted different virus-related problems.

-Officials in California were deciding Saturday where to dock the Grand Princess cruise ship, with 3500 people aboard, after 21 tested positive for the virus.
+Officials in California were deciding on Saturday where to dock the Grand Princess cruise ship, with 3500 people aboard, after 21 tested positive for the virus.

 Nineteen of them were crew members.

 The Ministry of Foreign Affairs and Trade says it is following up reports three crew members on the ship are New Zealanders.
-An MFAT spokeswoman told the Herald it had not been contacted by any New Zealanders who may be on board.
+An Mfat spokeswoman told the Herald it had not been contacted by any New Zealanders who may be on board.

 A fifth positive case of the new coronavirus has been confirmed in New Zealand - while a sixth case is "probable" after a woman's cruise ship holiday on the Grand Princess.
 Health officials have also confirmed a second probable case.